What Adventists Believe About the Trinity

 “I, even I, am the Lord, and besides Me there is no savior” (Isaiah 43:11; Isaiah 45:5; Isaiah 46:9, NKJV).

 In other words, He alone was the one true God.
-There were no others.
+There were and are no others.

-This text is not about the specific nature of God, such as His plurality—that is being composed of more than one person.
+This text is not about the specific nature of God, such as His plurality, or being composed of more than one person or expression.
 Instead, the verse points out that He alone is the real and only true God—that all the pagan gods are not even real.

 To further understand this concept of God being one, let’s look at how the word one is used in Scripture.